-Techworld spoke to a selection of leading UK startups to find out what they've been doing to ensure their data protection practices comply with the new requirements.
+Techworld spoke to a selection of leading UK startups to find out what they've been doing to ensure their data protection practices comply with GDPR.

 CharlieHR has been updating the policies that protect both their internal data and that of their clients.
 The company produces human resources software for small businesses that manage their team directory, staff time off, and onboarding process.